n4demo/learn-to-run-apps-on-AKS/README-step3.md

 ## Edit the DEPLOYMENT yaml text file using the AZ CLI online editor {}.

-23. Open the deployment yaml file (firstname-deploy.yaml) by first clicking the icon for the AZ CLI editor {} and then double clicking on your deployment yaml file.
+23. Copy the code below to an editor and perform a search and replace on firstname to your name.

-24. EITHER, edit the file in AZ CLI adding in the new code as described below, OR copy to notepad, perform a search and replace on firstname and overwrite:
+24. Open the deployment yaml file (firstname-deploy.yaml) by first clicking the icon for the AZ CLI editor {} and then pasting over the new code.

 ```
 apiVersion: apps/v1